Clear Creek Schools

 The Problem

-Halfway through construction, the general contractor dropped a bomb: $400,000 in missing copper and radiators.
-The GC claimed that Fransen Pittman's (FP) crews had "removed" valuable materials from the building before construction started.
+Halfway through construction, the owner dropped a bomb: $400,000 in missing copper and radiators.
+The owner claimed that crews had "removed" valuable materials from the building during construction.

 The Solution